 This can often be an unfair assessment as these machines have the possibility of false results.
 Not only can an officer make a mistake when giving the test, but the machine can also malfunction and cause inaccurate readings.

-- Health Conditions - Acid reflux and gastroesophageal reflux disease (GERD) are two disorders that can influence the amount of alcohol that shows up as part of an individual's blood alcohol content level.
+- Health conditions - Acid reflux and gastroesophageal reflux disease (GERD) are two disorders that can influence the amount of alcohol that shows up as part of an individual's blood alcohol content level.
 In both of these conditions, the alcohol that is in the stomach rises up into the mouth of the individual, causing a much higher reading than is actually present.
 Additionally, low-carb diets, diabetes or other hypoglycemic disorders can create a substance called "ketones" which read as alcohol in the system.
-This can cause the breathalyzer to read the alcohol caused by these diseases in the same way that it does an alcohol beverage, when in actuality the person is completely sober.
+This can cause the breathalyzer to read the alcohol caused by these diseases in the same way that it does an alcoholic beverage, when in actuality the person may be completely sober.

 Protecting Against Field Sobriety Test Results

-Unfortunately, officers may perform these tests incorrectly, not take into account outside factors or simply be intent upon completing an arrest that they ignore the facts of the situation.
-According to research studies, 9 out of every 100 officer do not know how to properly conduct these tests, thereby creating significant room for error.
-There are three basic tests used by many law officers throughout Texas; however, each has their own flaws.
+Unfortunately, officers may perform these tests incorrectly, not take into account outside factors, or simply be intent upon completing an arrest so that they ignore the facts of the situation.
+Researchers have found that a portion of officers do not know how to properly conduct these tests, thereby creating significant room for error.
+There are three basic tests used by many law officers throughout Texas; however, each has its own flaws.

-- Walk and Turn (WAT): In general, with this test, an officer is looking to make sure that the individual can walk nine steps in a straight line.
-It is to test their ability to follow directions, keep their balance and not waiver in their steps.
-This can be difficult for people who have inner ear issues messing with their ability to balance or for those that have had recent injuries or surgery to their legs, head or other vital organs.
+- Walk and Turn (WAT) - In general, with this test, an officer is looking to make sure that the individual can walk nine steps in a straight line.
+It is used to test their ability to follow directions, keep their balance, and not waver in their steps.
+This can be difficult for people who have inner ear issues affecting their ability to balance or for those who have had recent injuries or surgery to their legs, head, or other vital organs.
 Additionally, those on medications may not be able to focus as clearly or may stumble if they are slightly dizzy.

 - One Leg Stand (OLS) - While the individual is standing, they must lift one of their feet at least 6 inches above the ground and hold it for 30 seconds.
-The officer will look for signs of imbalance, swaying, inability to count up to thirty and other signs.
-The only problem with this is that many individuals have horrible balance, either caused by genetics or a bad back, muscle cramps, weight or age, among other factors.
-Additionally the weather can drastically affect this test, as extra wind, high heat, extreme cold, rain, snow or fog can make it hard to stand straight without wavering.
+The officer will look for signs of imbalance, swaying, inability to count up to thirty, and other signs.
+The problem with this is that many individuals have poor balance, which may be caused by genetics, a bad back, muscle cramps, weight, or age, among other factors.
+Additionally, the weather can drastically affect this test, as extra wind, high heat, extreme cold, rain, snow, or fog can make it hard to stand straight without wavering.